Gunjan Sinha

 Gunjan Sinha is an Indian-American entrepreneur and business executive.
-He is the Co-Founder & Executive Chairman of MetricStream.
+He is the founder and chairman of OpenGrowth Ventures and a co-founder of Project NANDA, an initiative associated with MIT focused on an open “internet of AI agents.”

-He is also best known as the founder of WhoWhere?, an internet search engine he sold to Lycos in 1998.
-He is also the co-founder of customer engagement software provider eGain Corporation.
-He has served on the board of numerous Silicon Valley startups including Regalix, OpenGrowth, DesignEverest.
+He is also the founder of WhoWhere?, an internet search engine he sold to Lycos in 1998.
+He co-founded the customer engagement software provider eGain Corporation.
+He has served on the board of numerous Silicon Valley startups including Regalix, MetricStream, DesignEverest.

 Early life and education

 Gunjan Sinha was born and brought up in Bihar, India.
 He attended the Indian Institutes of Technology where he earned a B.Tech. in Computer Science.

 In 1989, he went on to attend the University of California, Santa Cruz where he obtained a M.S. in computer science.
 He added an M.S. in Industrial Engineering and Engineering Management from Stanford University prior to launching his entrepreneurial career.